-In this write-up, we will glance through the Fertilizer Industry in India, the various Government policies and interventions related to it, the effects these have had on the Industry, problems still persisting, the areas which need improvements and many other things.
-We have also covered the neem coated urea UPSC.
+In this article, one can learn more about the Fertilizer Industry in India, the various Government policies and interventions related to it, the effects these have had on the Industry, problems that are still persisting, and the areas which need improvements.This article also covers the topic of neem coated urea.

 - Nitrogenous: Essential Component Is Nitrogen (N).
 Ex Urea, Ammonium Nitrate, Ammonium Sulphate